qinyizhou2023/qinyizhou2023.github.io/posts/_posts/2023-10-05-my-new-blog-post.md

 ---

-In the summer of 2023, I had the changce to embark on two remarkable journeys across Europe.
-Each trip offered unique experiences and insights, creating memories that will last a li
+In the summer of 2023, I had the chance to embark on two remarkable journeys across Europe.
+Each trip offered unique experiences and insights, creating memories that will last a lifetime.
 ## First Journey:
 <!-- > info "Travel Period"
 > Early Summer 2023 -->